 Eligibility: IDEA Scholars must hold the rank of at least assistant professor or equivalent in a scientific discipline, though they need not be computational scientists.
 Applicants should have strong potential scientific overlap or synergy with staff at one or more of the Flatiron centers and a demonstrated interest in and commitment to diversity, equity and inclusion (DEI).

-Required Application Materials: The following materials should be submitted no later than December 15, 2022, for visits starting from September 2023–August 2024.
-Invitations will be extended by early February 2023.
+Required Application Materials: The following materials should be submitted no later than December 15, 2023, for visits starting from June 2024 – May 2025.
+Invitations will be extended by early February 2024.